ivonunes/plumekit/docs/generators.md

   own `Views/<Name>/` folder (PascalCase, like the rest of the tree) so the directory stays tidy as the app grows.
-  (The `@component` names stay globally unique (`PostIndex`, `PostNew`, `PostShow`, `PostEdit`) because they compile to top-level render functions; the folder just organizes files.)
+  (The `@component` names stay globally unique (`PostIndex`, `PostNew`, `PostShow`, `PostEdit`) because they compile to top-level render functions; the folder just organises files.)
 - A model factory and a test suite (see [Testing](testing.md)).